 - camping in an architect's dream

 During the Paths, Rovers and Rangers gain an understanding of their role as active citizens in our community.
-Therefore, every Path will also spend some time dedicated to community service.
+Therefore, every Path will also spend some time dedicated to community work.
 The idea is to help wherever we can and on what is needed at that time point but some examples you can think of are helping in our small forests to keep nature growing, help on renovating a school or help in an elderly facility.

 Let’s get on a bike together!